-In early March 2020, the Company reinforced the application of its health and safety protocols, which allowed encapsulating the operations of Corihuarmi mine and Ollachea project against the worldwide crisis caused by COVID-19.
-To date, no disruptions on mining operations have occurred, gold production and sales have remained steady; and gold prices have increased.
-The Peruvian government has approved the Corihuarmi mine's COVID-19 surveillance, prevention and control plan which allows to continue mining operations The Company maintains its annual production forecast and although there might be understandable difficulties on its supply chain and gold transportation, the Company is confident it will overcome these difficulties.
-In this sense, the Company considers that it has taken appropriate measures to face the impact of COVID-19 and, as of the date of filing of this report there are no material impacts that may affect its operations.
+In early March 2020, the Company reinforced the application of its health and safety protocols, which encapsulated the operations of the Corihuarmi mine and Ollachea project as far as possible against the worldwide crisis caused by COVID-19.
+To date, no significant disruptions on mining operations, gold production or sales have occurred; and gold prices have increased.
+The Peruvian government has approved the Corihuarmi mine's COVID-19 surveillance, prevention and control plan which allows the continuation of its mining operations.
+Although there might be certain difficulties on the supply chain and gold transportation, the Company is confident it will overcome these difficulties.
+In this sense, the Company considers that it has taken appropriate measures in contemplation of the impact of COVID-19 and, as of the date of filing of this report, the Company considers that there are no material impacts that may affect its operations.